AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 .. figure:: _static/images/bmtk_architecture_analyzer_highlight.jpg
    :scale: 40%

-After a simulation has been completed BMTK will automatically save the results to the output folder.
-It is possible to have BMTK read and analyzes the results before the simulation has exited but is usually not required.
+When a simulation has been completed, BMTK will save the results to the output folder.
+It is possible to have BMTK read and analyze the results before the simulation has exited but is usually not required.
 The type of results saved during the simulation is determined by the “reports” section of the `simulation config <./simulators.html#configuration-files>`_.
-But most commonly it is a spikes-trains file, a cell-variable report, an extracellular potential recording, and in the case of PopNet a report of the firing rate dynamics.
+But most commonly it is a spikes-train file, a cell-variable report, an extracellular potential recording, and ,in the case of PopNet, a report of the firing rate dynamics.

 The output files follow the `SONATA Data format <https://github.com/AllenInstitute/sonata>`_, and tools like `pySONATA <https://github.com/AllenInstitute/sonata/tree/master/src/pysonata>`_  or